 537 Massachusetts Ave, Acton, MA 01720

-Trish Garrigan, is a Mindful Self Compassion Teacher-in Training, having taken the teacher training course in 2016.
+Trish Garrigan, is a Mindful Self Compassion Teacher, having taken the teacher training course in 2016.
 She holds a MA in Holistic Mental Health Counseling and is a Certified Focusing Trainer.
 She has practiced meditation for over 25 years, including over a dozen week long retreats, and she is a trained hospice volunteer.
 She currently works for the Environmental Protection Agency (EPA) as a Water Resources Planner.
 She leads meditation groups at First Parish Church of Groton and at the EPA .
-She is working to complete the requirements to become a Certified Mindful Self Compassion Teacher.

 It is suggested you read one or both of the following books before or during the class.